Tinara

 What is Tinara?

-A secondary goal of the project is the creation of custom interfaces for the use of people with special needs.
+A secondary goal of the project is to create or facilitate the creation of custom interfaces for the use of people with special needs.
 One example would be a simplified interface which could be used by those who were unable to read (such as my younger brother, who has Down Syndrome).
 Another example would be a music production interface which would allow blind users to edit and mix their music (traditional interfaces require the user to see the locations of faders and waveforms on the screen).

 For more details on exactly what makes Tinara different from existing media production systems, take a look at the "How does Tinara compare to..." section.